apache/age-website/docs/clauses/create.md

 ## Create a full path
-When you use `CREATE` and a pattern, all parts of the pattern that are not already in scope at this time will be created.
+When you use `CREATE` and a pattern, all parts of the patterns that are not already in scope at this time will be created.

 Query